eriklindebratt/3d-pong/README.md

 # 3d-pong

-Pong in 3D, built using Three.js
+Pong in 3D.
+Built using Three.js and the Leap Motion SDK.

 Advanced hackery - but works!